 He became paralyzed following an injury to his spinal cord at 21 while swimming.
 He learned to paint with his mouth and was eventually accepted into the select International Association of Mouth & Foot Painting Artists.
-This organization reproduces and markets member’s work worldwide and he has attended exhibitions of his work at their conferences in New York City, Vienna, Brussels, Mexico City, Lima, Buenos Aires, Sydney, Shanghai, Taipei, Athens, Lisbon, Great Britain (solo exhibition) and most recently Barcelona, Spain.
+This organization reproduces and markets member’s work worldwide and he has attended exhibitions of his work at their conferences in New York City, Vienna, Brussels, Barcelona, Mexico City, Lima, Buenos Aires, Sydney, Shanghai, Taipei, Athens, Lisbon, Great Britain (solo exhibition) and most recently Rio de Janeiro.

 Beginning in 1977, following his rehabilitation, Brom began an informal art instruction program at Children’s Hospital in Seattle that later grew with the award of a CETA (Comprehensive Employment Training Act) grant.
 This led to opportunities to be visiting art instructor to thousands of Seattle students in area schools, an activity that he continues to this day.
 He also regularly makes presentations to civic groups, hospitals and assisted living centers.